select

 I

 For a machined part that has both standard and non-standard thread types, what’s the best way to call out threads in the technical drawing?
-In particular, should I use thread callouts or full detail views?
-And how do you balance thread specification clarity vs over-detailing when many features exist?
+In particular, should I use thread callouts or full detail views? and how do you balance thread specification clarity vs over-detailing when many features exist?

 • I

 For a machined part that has both standard and non-standard thread types, what’s the best way to call out threads in the technical drawing?
-In particular, should I use thread callouts or full detail views?
-And how do you balance thread specification clarity vs over-detailing when many features exist?
+In particular, should I use thread callouts or full detail views? and how do you balance thread specification clarity vs over-detailing when many features exist?

 0